-Ranging from simple protein quantification to more complex studies of protein binding, protein science and interaction methods can be considered one of the most widespread applications in biologic and medicinal research.
-Find out how BMG LABTECH microplate readers can be used for performing such assays!
+Protein science and interaction methods can be considered one of the most widespread applications in biologic and medicinal research.
+Find out how to perform them on microplate readers.

 Proteins differ greatly in their size, composition, and three-dimensional structure, even though they basically share a common set of only 20 amino acid building blocks linked through a backbone of peptide bonds.
 This is possible because a single protein can consist of hundreds of individual amino acids and a large number of additional modifications are also carried out, such as phosphorylation or glycosylation, which offers almost infinite possibilities for variation.
 This variety is an essential requirement, for proteins to fulfil the wide array of functions needed for sustaining biological life.
 Depending on their functions, they can be categorised in different subgroups.
 Enzymes, for example, are proteins which catalyse chemical reactions, while receptors and signal proteins facilitate signal transduction.